aws-samples/shopfloor-connectivity/docs/core/channel-configuration.md

 ---
 ### Spread

-If set to true and the value of the channel the value is a list then for each element in the list a new individual value is created.
+The Spread property determines how list values from the channel are handled.
+When set to true:

+- Each element in a list value will be converted into a separate individual value
+- The new values are named using the pattern "originalName.index" where index is a sequence number
+- The original list value is removed from the dataset after spreading
-The value of this setting overrules the setting of the [Spread](./source-configuration.md#spread) setting at source level.
+- This setting overrides any [Spread](./source-configuration.md#spread)  setting configured at the source level

+The default value is false.
+This feature is useful when you need to process list elements as individual values rather than handling them as a single list structure.

 **Type**: Boolean

 Default is false

-The names of the values for the fields in the structure start with the name of the value element with a sequence number, separated by a ".".
-After splitting the list value into individual values, it is removed from the dataset.

 ---
 ### Transformation

-[Transformation](./transformation-operator-configuration.md) to apply to this channel value, the name must be an existing entry in the [Transformations](./sfc-configuration.md#transformations) element at the top level of the SFC configuration.
+The Transformation property specifies a reference to a [transformation](./transformation-operator-configuration.md)  that should be applied to the channel's values.
+It accepts a string value that must match the name of a transformation defined in the  [Transformations](./sfc-configuration.md#transformations)  section of the top-level SFC configuration.
+This property allows values to be modified or converted before further processing.
+The property is optional - if not specified, no transformation will be applied to the channel's values.
+The transformation is applied to the raw channel value before any other processing like filtering or spreading occurs

 **Type**: String

-Optional, if used it must refer to a configured filter in the  [Transformations](./sfc-configuration.md#transformations)  element in the SFC top level configuration.

 ---
 ### ValueFilter
-[ValueFilter](./value-filter-configuration.md) to apply to this channel value.
+The [ValueFilter](./value-filter-configuration.md) property specifies a reference to a value filter that should be applied to the channel's values.
+It accepts a string value that must match an ID of a filter defined in the [ValueFilters](./sfc-configuration.md#valuefilters)  section of the top-level SFC configuration.
+This filter determines whether values should be processed based on their actual content or value.
+The property is optional - if not specified, no value filtering will be applied to the channel.
+Value filters can use operators like ==, !=, >, >=, <, <= for numeric values, and == and != for non-numeric values to determine if a value should be processed

 **Type**: String

-Optional, if used it must refer to a configured filter in the [ValueFilters](./sfc-configuration.md#valuefilters) element  at the sec top level configuration.

 [^top](#channelconfiguration)